 He turned it in his fingers, showing me every angle.
 The room had become thick with the Major's cologne.

 He took the handle in one hand, the scabbard in the other, and unsheathed it.
 The blade flashed.
-He waved it, eyes moving with the sword's slow dance, reading a message in its steel that I couldn't see or understand.
+He waved it, eyes moving with the sword's slow dance, reading a message in its steel I couldn't see or understand.
 He fell into a half-crouch, all his weight in his bent knees, stepping to the balls of his feet, smoothing the air between us.

 The sound was unlike anything I'd heard.
 Musical, but not a song—not a scream or a prayer.
 I closed my eyes and could feel it churning a few feet away, like standing on a ledge with the entire world blowing up at me.